argonautproject/clinicalnotes/source/pages/_includes/argo-clinicalnotes-intro.md

 **Profile specific implementation guidance:**

-The `DocumentReference.type` binding must support at a minimum these [5 concepts](ValueSet-argonaut-clinical-note-type.html) and may extend to the full  [HITSP C80 Table 2-144 Document Class Value Set Definition](http://build.fhir.org/valueset-c80-doc-typecodes.html)
+The `DocumentReference.type` binding must support at a minimum these [5 concepts](ValueSet-argonaut-clinical-note-type.html) and may extend to the any [LOINC document concepts](http://build.fhir.org/valueset-doc-typecodes.html).

 The views provided on this page are of just the Clinical Notes Profile, and the Clinical Notes Profile combined with US Core DocumentReference and FHIR core.
 See [merged profile view](StructureDefinition-example-dr.html) for the combination of Clinical Notes Profile and US Core DocumentReference without FHIR core.